UEFA Super Cup: Rules

 The UEFA Super Cup is contested as a single match at a neutral venue.
 The match consists of two periods of 45 minutes each, known as halves.
 If the scores are level at the end of 90 minutes, the match goes straight to a penalty shoot-out to determine the winners.
 Before the 2023 edition, two additional 15-minute periods of extra time were played before the match went to penalties if still tied.

-Each team names twenty-three players, eleven of which start the match.
+Each team names twenty-three players, eleven of whom start the match.
 Of the twelve remaining players, a total of five may be substituted throughout the match.
 Each team may wear its first choice kit.
 If the kits clash, the Europa League holders must wear an alternative kit.
 If a club refuses to play or is ineligible to play then they are replaced by the runners-up of the competition through which they qualified.
 If the field is unfit for play due to bad weather, the match must be played the next day.